 One of the most common changes of circumstances that may prompt a request to modify custody is if one parent wishes to relocate to a new city or state.
 Maryland has strict rules for relocation that aim to protect the child’s relationship with both parents and to ensure that the change in circumstances is reflected in the child custody agreement.

 In some cases, grandparents or other third parties, such as aunts, uncles, or adult siblings, may seek custody or visitation with a child.
 Such requests are unlikely to be successful if the child’s parents object to them.
-However, they may have a chance of being granted if the court finds that the parents are unfit for custody or if exceptional circumstances exist that make the request in the child’s best interests.
+However, they may be granted if the court finds that the parents are unfit for custody or if exceptional circumstances request the child’s best interests.

-The court will likely give greater custody consideration to a grandparent or other family member who has acted as the child’s “de facto” parent.
+The court will likely give more significant custody consideration to a grandparent or other family member who has acted as the child’s “de facto” parent.
 This is someone who has lived with the child and has performed significant parental functions, such as providing financial support and emotional care, to the degree that a parent-child bond has been created.
-However, even in these cases, the de facto parent must demonstrate that the proposed custody arrangement would be in the best interests of the child.
+However, even in these cases, the de facto parent must demonstrate that the proposed custody arrangement would be in the child’s best interests.

-Our Columbia, Maryland child custody lawyers are proud to help you work toward a resolution
+Our Colombia, Maryland child custody lawyers are proud to help you work toward a resolution.

-Child custody can be a contentious issue, especially if parents are not on good terms.
-But custody isn’t about the parents; it’s about the child(ren).
+Child custody can be contentious, especially if parents are not on good terms.
+But custody isn’t about the parents but the child(ren).
 Columbia divorce lawyer Fred Coover will work to establish custody in the child’s best interests.